KazhGwennHaDu/OC-Programs/dnkazh/lib/dnkazh.md

 ## `runregister(_addr)`

-Registers a domaine to the DNS server.
+Unregisters a domaine from the DNS server via the address of the computer.

 + ### Parameters